MicrosoftDocs/win32/desktop-src/NetMon2/starting-and-running-experts.md

 ---
-Description: 'Clicking Run Experts from the Experts window of the Network Monitor UI starts the experts selected for the capture file and calls the Run function.
-When started, the expert analyzes the capture file by using several expert frame functions.' ms.assetid: '6b8a66cb-d1d6-4e19-b668-049a03a40804'
+Description: Clicking Run Experts from the Experts window of the Network Monitor UI starts the experts selected for the capture file and calls the Run function.
+When started, the expert analyzes the capture file by using several expert frame functions. ms.assetid: 6b8a66cb-d1d6-4e19-b668-049a03a40804
-title: Starting and Running Experts
+title: Starting and Running Experts ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Starting and Running Experts